Data & Privacy

 OSUWMC Quality Committee:

-- Data requests that are procedural-based and involve internal quality or operational improvements for the James and CCC are not considered research.
+- Procedural data requests that involve internal quality or operational improvements for the James and CCC are not considered research.

 - The committee can review non-research data requests by submitting a James data quality release form.

-- Be sure to list Stephanie Cottrill (Stephanie.Cottrill@osumc.edu) as the executive sponsor.
+- Be sure to list Stephanie Cottrill (Stephanie.Cottrill@osumc.edu) as the CCC-James executive sponsor.

 Understanding the HIPAA Privacy Rule (HHS):

-- The standard protects individuals’ medical records and other PHI by regulating how covered entities – like OSUWMC and CCC – can use and share that data.
+- The standard protects individuals’ medical records and other PHI by regulating how covered entities, such as OSUWMC and CCC, can use and share that data.
 It also gives individuals rights over their health information, including the ability to access, correct, and control how it is disclosed.

 Research Using Protected Health Information (OSU-ERIK):

-- Review the list of HIPAA identifiers and determine the appropriate type of dataset and HIPAA Research Authorization for the research.
+- Review the list of HIPAA identifiers and determine the appropriate dataset type and HIPAA Research Authorization for the research.

 Methods for De-identification of PHI (HHS):